ManpreetShorthillsAI/Assignment_3-Linux_and_Sql-/README.md

 ![alt text](SQL/Screenshots/SQL2query1.png)

 This project involves creating two tables: customers and products, with details about customers and products, respectively.
 Sample data for customers (names and cities) and products (names and prices) are inserted into these tables.
-The SQL queries demonstrate joining the customers, orders, and products tables to perform meaningful analysis:
+The SQL queries demonstrate joining the customers, orders, and products tables to perform 1.Wrote a query to join customers and orders using the customer_id, and display the customer_name and their corresponding total order amount.
-A query that retrieves customer names and their total order amounts by joining the customers and orders tables.
-Another query calculates the total order amount for each customer by multiplying product prices with the quantity ordered.
-It also lists the ordered products using the GROUP_CONCAT function and groups the results by customer.
-These queries allow for deeper insights into customer purchases and product ordering behavior. the second query was not working in task 2
+2.Extend the query by joining with the products table to show which products each customer has ordered.

 ### Task -3 []
 ![alt text](SQL/Screenshots/SQL3-1.png)
 ![alt text](SQL/Screenshots/SQL3-2.png)